Cloud-CV/IDE/tutorials/supported_layers.md

 | TimeDistributed           | √×            | √            | √           |
 | Bidirectional             | √×            | √            | √           |

 ## Additional Notes:
-* Keras doesn't support the LRN layer used in Alexnet & many other models out of the box.
+* Keras does not support the LRN layer used in Alexnet & many other models.
 To use the LRN layer refer to here: https://github.com/Cloud-CV/Fabrik/blob/master/tutorials/keras_custom_layer_usage.md.
 * Documentation for writing your own Keras layers is found here: https://keras.io/layers/writing-your-own-keras-layers/
+* Documentation for all Keras Layers is found here: https://keras.io/layers/about-keras-layers/
+* Documentation for all Caffe Layers is found here: http://caffe.berkeleyvision.org/tutorial/layers.html
+* Documentation for all Tensorflow Layers is found here: https://www.tensorflow.org/api_docs/python/tf/layers